SFRA

 In Burundi, the defence leadership cadre voted anonymously on their top five issues.
 The results, opposite, showed the main concerns to be different forms of favouritism, use of false invoices for second-hand equipment, taking corrupt advantage of the lack of defence budget line detail, and keeping the Inspector General away from scrutinising defence.
 These results helped to build, for the first time, a common view of the specific corruption challenges in the defence sector.
 For more on the Burundi experience, see here and here.

 The objective is to improve outcomes, not directly to reduce corruption.
 The objective of any proposed action is reformulated as reducing, removing or avoiding barriers to the achievement of mainstream delivery and performance objectives, and/or on the related change of behaviour, rather than on the generic problem of corruption.
-Click here for more on Reformulation.
+Click here for more on Remediation.

 Education sector example – Afghanistan.